 Here is the editor's description:

 Alternative Photography: Art and Artists, Edition I highlights the work of over 100 of today's most active photographers working with alternative processes.
 Discover how the different processes create a unique look in a print, and get an insight into how the processes function.
 Here you will find both information and inspiration.
 Artists introduce themselves, their work and why they chose the qualities of that particular process.This is a high quality coffee table book, available in both soft and hardcover.
 It can be purchased from its page at the Lulu website (lulu.com/alternativephoto).
-Additional information is available from alternativephotography.com's profile of the book.

 Like Sand From Orchids Lips: Limited Collectors First Edition, published by TCB Cafe Press/Cafe Andre, July 2006.
 "The joint themes 'Orchid Chic: Passion, Fashion & Orchids' and 'Sand: The Human Form in a Formless Medium' were interpreted by a pool of international photographers, and the resulting fine-art photography book is illuminating to the eye and the intellect."
 Elizabeth was a finalist in the TCB Cafe Press/Cafe Andre Juried Photography Competition 2005 in the category "Orchid Chic: Passion, Fashion & Orchids."
 Three of her images are featured as full pages in this limited edition coffee table book; one of her images adorns the rear cover.